PapiLer/Reforestation/README.md

-## How much does a hipster weigh?
-An instagram.
+## Where do rabbits go after they get married?
+On a bunny-moon.